cognaclee/DPM-OT/README.md

     3.1 improved precision and recall

     First, generate or download a batch of samples and download the corresponding reference batch for the given dataset.
 For this example, we'll use ImageNet 256x256, so the refernce batch is `VIRTUAL_imagenet256_labeled.npz` and we can use the sample batch `admnet_guided_upsampled_imagenet256.npz`.
 Next, run the `evaluator.py` script.
-The requirements of this script can be found in [requirements.txt](requirements.txt).
+The requirements of this script can be found in [requirements.txt](./metrics/requirements.txt).
 Pass two arguments to the script: the reference batch and the sample batch.
 The script will download the InceptionV3 model used for evaluations into the current working directory (if it is not already present).
     Calculate the improved precision and recall metricby running the following script
      ```bash
-     python evaluator.py VIRTUAL_imagenet256_labeled.npz admnet_guided_upsampled_imagenet256.npz
+     python ./metrics/evaluator.py VIRTUAL_imagenet256_labeled.npz admnet_guided_upsampled_imagenet256.npz
     ```